Axway/platform-management-docs/content/en/docs/release_notes/10_00_01_relnotes.md

 ## Improvement

-* Added a series legend to _Analytics_ and _Custom Query_ view downloaded chart images.
+* Added a series legend to chart images downloaded from _Analytics_ and _Custom Query_ views.

 ## Fixed issue